TomND/DeepCam/README.md

 ***
 1. Download Caffee [here](https://github.com/CMU-Perceptual-Computing-Lab/caffe_rtpose)
 2. Download Unity3d [here](https://unity3d.com)
-3. Select a video with you or anyone else and upload it to Caffee using the command below to recieve your JSON coordinates
+3. Select a video with you or anyone else and upload it to Caffee to get your coordinates

-' ' '
-./build/examples/rtpose/rtpose.bin --video your_video_file.mp4
-' ' '

 4. Take these coordinates, save them to a directory and remember where you saved them and change the currFile variable in json_parse.cs